 Other Features

-Best Fan for Camping: The Verdict
+Best Camping Fans: The Verdict

 If you’d prefer a cheaper model, or one that can be hung from the roof of your tent, check out the Coleman CPX or Odoland Portable.
 Both of these fans can be used on the tent floor or ceiling, double as lanterns, and are powerful enough for small or medium-sized tents.